rayjolt/100-days-of-code/log.md

 **Today's Progress**: Started the videos for week three.
 This week is about tuning hyperparameters and applying batch normalisation, and TensorFlow.

 **Thoughts:** Batch norm is a pretty interesting idea that will help a lot in training deeper networks.
 And I'm excited at the prospect of finally learning a real ML library, instead of just using NumPy and Octave for everything.

+### Day 74: 2 June 2017

+**Today's Progress**: Finished the week 3 quiz.

+**Thoughts:** I didn't actually start using TensorFlow today, although I did get to see a video about how it works.
+The real TensorFlowing starts tomorrow.